yabwe/medium-editor/README.md

 * __allowMultiParagraphSelection__: enables the toolbar when selecting multiple paragraphs/block elements.
 Default: true
 * __delay__: time in milliseconds to show the toolbar or anchor tag preview.
 Default: 0
 * __disableAnchorPreview__: enables/disables the anchor preview element, which appears when hovering links and allows the user to edit the link when clicking.
 If toolbar is diabled (via __disableToolbar__ or `data-disable-toolbar attribute`) the anchor preview is always disabled so this option will be ignored.
 Default: false
+* __enableAutoLinker__: enables/disables the auto-linker feature, which automatically turns URLs entered into the text field into HTML anchor tags (similar to the functionality of Markdown).
+Default: false
 * __disableReturn__:  enables/disables the use of the return-key.
 You can also set specific element behavior by using setting a data-disable-return attribute.
 Default: false
 * __disableDoubleReturn__:  allows/disallows two (or more) empty new lines.
 You can also set specific element behavior by using setting a data-disable-double-return attribute.
 Default: false
 * __disableEditing__: enables/disables adding the contenteditable behavior.
 Useful for using the toolbar with customized buttons/actions.
 You can also set specific element behavior by using setting a data-disable-editing attribute.
 Default: false